outdreamer/build-a-cure/docs/tasks/examples.md

 	                    - it cant quickly generate new outer positions like it can generate new adjacent positionss

 	- another method of generating error types

+	    - example: a common problem type is a 'mismatch/imbalance' structure
+	      - by applying the 'mismatch' structure to the core cost/benefit connecting function, you get an 'inefficiency' problem type, which can be defined as a mismatch/imbalance between the cost & benefit, favoring the cost side (which is the negative version out of the cost/benefit combinations, negativity being part of a definition route of a problem)

 	    - apply core structures to problem components
 	      - lack error type
 	        - lack of resource